-The Counseling program offers an M.A. in School Counseling for students whose academic backgrounds do not include educator preparation or certification.
+The Counseling program offers an M.A. in School Counseling for students whose academic backgrounds include educator preparation or certification as well as for those who do not.
 Students in the School Counseling program take coursework in the areas of human development, legal and ethical issues of the profession, career development, appraisal methods, counseling theories, groupwork, practicum and research, and program evaluation.
 Additional specialized courses focusing on school counseling are offered in areas such as internship,special populations, consultation, and professional development.

 Students are engaged in field-based activities during almost every enrollment.
 Students without prior training as teachers who wish to become certified school counseling professionals must complete additional courses in classroom management, curriculum and instruction, and reading.